communitypostalservice/communitypostalservice.github.io/README.md

 ## Questions?

-Feel free to ping us at info AT communitypostalservice DOT net or [raise an issue](https://github.com/communitypostalservice/communitypostalservice.github.io/issues) or fnid us on [Discord](https://discord.gg/NqvSHB)
+Feel free to ping us at info AT communitypostalservice DOT net or [raise an issue](https://github.com/communitypostalservice/communitypostalservice.github.io/issues) or find us on [Discord](https://discord.gg/NqvSHB)